Downpatrick landmine attack: Attack

-On the morning of 9 April 1990, two UDR armoured landrovers were travelling from Ballykinler Barracks to Downpatrick.
+On the morning of 9 April 1990, two UDR armoured Land Rovers were travelling from Ballykinler Barracks to Downpatrick.
 An IRA unit had planted a 1,000 lb improvised landmine in a culvert under the Ballydugan Road, just outside the town.
 The unit waited in woodland overlooking the road, about 350 ft away.
-As the landrovers drove over the culvert, the IRA detonated the bomb by command wire.
+As the Land Rovers drove over the culvert, the IRA detonated the bomb by command wire.
 The huge blast blew the vehicle into a field and gouged a large crater in the road, 50 ft wide and 15 ft deep.
 A witness described "a scene of utter carnage".
 Four soldiers were killed: Michael Adams (23), John Birch (28), John Bradley (25), and Steven Smart (23).
 It was the biggest loss of life suffered by the UDR since the 1983 Ballygawley landmine attack.
-The soldiers in the other landrover suffered severe shock and were airlifted to hospital.
+The soldiers in the other Land Rover suffered severe shock and were airlifted to hospital.
 Police said a civilian driver also suffered shock and another received cuts and bruises.

 Aftermath

-The bombers escaped on a motorcycle which had been stolen in Newry a week earlier, and was later found abandoned in Downpatrick.
+The bombers escaped on a motorcycle which had been stolen in Newry a week earlier, and was later found abandoned in the Flying Horse Estate in Downpatrick.
 The IRA issued a statement saying the attack was carried out by members of its South Down Brigade.

 British Prime Minister, Margaret Thatcher, said on BBC radio: You take these murders of these four people today alongside those decisions in the Supreme Court of the Republic not to extradite those accused of violent crime - and one is very, very depressed.
 Charles Haughey, the Taoiseach of the Republic of Ireland, condemned the attack as an "atrocity".

 A 23 year-old man was later sentenced to 15 years in prison for the attack.
 He had driven a scout car for the bombers when it was planted the day before the attack.